F-Marchal/VCF-comparator/README.md

 You can activate this mod with the option `-e` when you call `main.sh`.

-When this mod is activated, the program will seek each combinations of files and look how many variants inside the first file match with varaints inside the second file.
+When this mod is activated, the program will seek each combinations of files and look how many variants inside the first file match with variants inside the second file.
 Each file have two main score attributed to them:
 - A percentage of similarity (GSCORE).
 This represent to what extent the variants inside this files end up in other files and to what extent variants of other files end up in this file.
 - A score of inclusion (ISCORE).
 This score is also percentage.
 This percentage represent to what extent variants found inside this file can be found inside others files.

 At the end of the program a the mean of all GSCORE files is calculated.
-Furthermore, since each combinations of files is compared a local ISCORE and a local GSORE is calculated for each couple of files.
+Furthermore, since each combinations of files is compared a local ISCORE and a local GSORE is calculated for each files.

 For each set of variant, a header mark by `###` is displayed.
-This header contain the name of this set of variant and various others information related to options used during when the script was executed and information about files' versions.
+This header contain the name of this set of variant and various others information related to options used when the script was executed.
+This include execution options and about files' versions.

 For each replicates a sub-header mark by `##` is displayed.
 This sub-header contain the name of this replicate along with replicate’s global score (mean of all GSCORE) and with replicate’s inclusion score (mean of all ISCORE)